do-in, dynamic meditation

 Do In originates from Taoism and is a practice that is in harmony with nature.

-In practicing these exercises we aim at helping maintaining the free flow of life energy (KI or QI or Prana) in the body, creating harmony and flexibility between the body and its environment.
+In practicing these exercises, we aim at helping to maintain the free flow of life energy (KI or QI or Prana) in the body, creating harmony and flexibility between the body and its environment.

 The concept of Ki 気 (Japanese word for vital energy)